juanuys/ccgdd/analysis.md

 The game is turn based, so you can take a breather between turns to gather your thoughts and plan your next move.
 Also, not every location on the journey is a battle arena, e.g. you can choose a branch in your journey which takes you to a station with a newsstand, so you can buy a sandwich or sweeties, to heal and restore energy.

+(Even if combat levels are continuous time instead of turn-based, there'll still be moments of rest in-between battles.)

 # Obstacles and Penalties

 The player does not know what lies ahead, and every battle area of the journey reveals a new fellow passenger, or group of passengers.
 The elite areas has stronger passengers with better rewards when defeated.
 The game is turn based, so the NPC passengers "play" as many times as you do, whether you choose to attack or not, or protect yourself or not.